Continuous Assessment/Improvement

 7. Frequency of data collection

-Describe: To be considered proficient in this PLO, the expectation is that individual students will score at the “Meets Expectations” level or higher for each criterion on the essay rubric for this question.
+8. Proficiency Threshold To be considered proficient in this PLO, students must score at the “Meets Expectations” level or higher for each criterion on the essay rubric.

-Describe: This is an essential outcome, and the expectation is that 80% of all students will meet or exceed the threshold noted above.
+9. Proficiency Target This is an essential outcome.
+The expectation is that 80% of all students will meet or exceed the proficiency threshold.

-Describe: The undergraduate curriculum committee analyzes this to determine whether the expectations are Met, Partially Met, Not Met, or Unknown as regards PLO 1.
+11. Who analyzes the results?
+The undergraduate curriculum committee reviews results to determine whether expectations are Met, Partially Met, Not Met, or Unknown for PLO 1.